SirGnip/ClipDashboard/notes.md

         - x append/prepend system clipboard to selected buffers (if I want to incrementally build up a long clipboard buffer entry)
         - x replace
         - insert after selected (don't want to do "before selected" because then I could never insert anything at the end of the list.
 The combinaton of "after selected" and "store at head" lets me put stuff anywhere
-        - reorder
+        - x reorder
         - variable substitution that can reference other buffers (by index? indexes can change easily.
 Some tagging mechanism by color? icon? assigned number? initial text?)

 # modification
 - what is input? output?

 - clip operations (modifies selected clip)
-    - prepend, append
+    - x prepend, x append
         - in: string
         - output: selected clip
 - line operations (treats selected clip as a list of lines with each line being one item)
-    - sort lines (tokenizes by lines)
+    - x sort lines (tokenizes by lines)
         - in: selected clip
         - out: selected clip
-    - filter lines (tokenize by lines)
+    - x filter lines (tokenize by lines)

 # clipboard todo
 - maybe list out core use cases (broad, but not exhaustive)